Areas of interest

 We are investigating integration of such rapid tests with the sampling toilet.

-Automated tracking of bowel movement
+Automated bowel tracking

 Patient self-report of stool characteristics is critical for diagnosis and management of many acute and chronic gastrointestinal conditions such as bleeding, infection, and inflammatory bowel disease.
 However, self-report is limited by inaccuracy and by the burden of tracking.

 We are developing approaches to automatically detect and classify stool properties in a smart toilet system outside the purview of the user.
 We combine low-cost sensors with machine learning algorithms.
 We have demonstrated the feasibility of real-time automated stool characterization by constructing a dataset of over 3000 stool images and developing computationally efficient convolutional neural network methods.

 DIGESTIVE DISEASE WEEK CONFERENCE 2021 “Automated Stool Image Analysis by Artificial Intelligence in a Smart Toilet”.
 Sonia Grego, Jin Zhou, Krishnendu Chakrabarty, Brian R. Stoner, Jose R. Ruiz, Deborah A. Fisher